mjordan/autocomplete_endpoint/README.md

 ## Introduction

-A Drupal 8/9 module that provides a generic HTTP endpoint for exposing vocabularies for consumption by Drupal autocomplete form elements.
+A Drupal 8/9 module that provides an HTTP endpoint for exposing vocabularies for consumption by Drupal autocomplete form elements.
 Initially intended to be used with [Linked Data Lookup Field](https://drupal.org/project/linked_data_field), which "Provides an autocomplete field widget that pulls suggested matches and URLs from authoritative sources."
 The Autocomplete Endpoint module enables Drupal to be an authoritative source for Linked Data vocabularies.

 Here, "vocabularies" are not necessarily Drupal vocabularies (although they can be, but they can also be groups of nodes, as explained below).
 "Vocabularies" are any collection of terms intended for reuse by Linked Data consumers.
 This module enables vocabularies to be maintained in a "provider" Drupal instance; these vocabularies can then be used by any number of "consumer" Drupal instances.
 The result is that all consumers of a vocabulary share Linked Data that can be used to query, traverse, and aggregate content across all members of the network.